Environment

 Various environmental issues affect our daily lives and corporate activities.
 Physical risks, such as rising average global temperatures, strong winds, disasters and water shortages caused by climate change and abnormal weather, are expected to damage assets, increase operating costs and impact the supply chain.
 In addition, legal risks including stronger environmental laws and regulations, more stringent regulations on greenhouse gas emissions and the introduction of carbon taxes are expected to lead to higher costs for associated measures.

 At the same time, promoting environmental initiatives leads to more opportunities to sell environmentally friendly products and reduce operating costs.
-We also recognize that providing high-value-added products that contribute to higher performance and lower power consumption of semiconductors and FPDs leads to the building of an energy-saving society that makes the most of information technology, and thus provides an opportunity to improve corporate value.
+We also recognize that providing high-value-added products that contribute to higher performance and lower power consumption of semiconductors leads to the building of an energy-saving society that makes the most of information technology, and thus provides an opportunity to improve corporate value.

 Based on the requirements of ISO 14001, we identified and analyzed internal and external issues in relation to the environment, namely, our relationship with the climate, air quality and water quality.
 We also clarified the environmental needs and expectations of customers, suppliers, governments and employees and identified our compliance obligations as an organization.
 In addition, we define risks and opportunities to address as: (1) environmental management by reducing the environmental impact of our business activities, (2) compliance with applicable laws and (3) enhancing product competitiveness with the environmental contribution of products.